mikimer/LoRa/README.md

 [ ![Zapier home](assets/Zapier_home.png) ](https://zapier.com/)

 ### Google Drive
 You'll use [Google Spreadsheets](https://docs.google.com/spreadsheets/u/0/) to view and analyze your data in this project.
-If you don't already have a Google Drive account, wow.  ;)
+Since you probably already have a Google Drive account, we highly recommend that you do all work on this project in new spreadsheets, as opposed to tabs in existing spreadsheets.
+This safety measure will help ensure that if things go wrong, they don't affect your other projects.

 ## Verify LoRa coverage
 [Senet](https://app.senetco.com/senetdev/login.aspx) provides a public LoRa network in North America and you'll need to verify where you have coverage.
 Specifically, there's a chance that you might not have coverage at your workbench, but that there's LoRa coverage in another part of your building or nearby.
 You can use [Semtech's NorAm LoRa Mote](http://www.semtech.com/images/datasheet/NorAmMote_User_Guide_3v0.2.pdf) to determine where you have coverage.